Reachable Polyhedral Marching (RPM): An Exact Analysis Tool for Deep-Learned Control Systems: Introduction

+In \cite{VincentSchwagerICRA21RPM}, the RPM algorithm was introduced and demonstrated on multi-step reachability tasks.
+In contrast, the contributions of this paper are \begin{itemize} \item \textcolor{black}{A formal proof of correctness for the RPM algorithm via} a theorem to analytically determine an \textcolor{black}{affine region} from its neighbor by flipping neuron activations in ReLU networks. \item Application of PWA analysis tools to compute control invariant sets and regions of attraction for dynamical systems represented as ReLU networks. \item An accelerated exact backward reachability algorithm for ReLU networks \textcolor{black}{that does not require enumerating all affine regions}, leveraging a novel \textcolor{black}{approach} for checking the invertibility of the network. \end{itemize}

-In numerical examples, we compute ROAs for a learned van der Pol oscillator, and show this computation enjoys a 16x speedup because the learned dynamics are homeomorphic.
+Through these contributions, we are able to compute intricate invariant sets that may be non-convex and even disconnected.
+In numerical examples, we compute ROAs for a learned van der Pol oscillator, and show this computation enjoys a $15$x speedup because the learned dynamics are homeomorphic.
 We then pair RPM with the MPT3 \cite{MPT3} Matlab toolbox to find an a control invariant set for a learned torque-controlled pendulum.
-We also show faster identification of unsafe inputs compared to a state of the art reachability method \cite{yang2020reachability} in a safety verification problem involving ACAS Xu, a neural network policy for aircraft collision avoidance.
-Finally, we apply our algorithm to find ROAs for an image-based airplane runway taxiing system, TaxiNet \cite{verify_gan}.
-The closed-loop system is PWA with ${\sim}100,000$ regions, two orders of magnitude larger than PWA systems for which other approaches have been demonstrated.
+Finally, we apply our algorithm to find a set of states stabilized by an image-based airplane runway taxiing system, TaxiNet \cite{verify_gan}.
+The closed-loop system is PWA with ${\sim}250,000$ regions, orders of magnitude larger than PWA systems for which other nonlinear stability analysis approaches have been demonstrated.

-The contributions of this paper are \begin{itemize} \item An incremental method for computing the explicit PWA representation of a ReLU network. \item A theorem to analytically determine an input space polyhedron from its neighbor by flipping neuron activations in the ReLU network. \item An accelerated PWA backward reachability algorithm for homeomorphic PWA functions. \item Application of PWA analysis tools to compute regions of attraction for equilibria, and infinite time forward-invariant and control-invariant sets for ReLU networks. \item Examples demonstrating the computation of exact ROAs and control invariant sets, safety property verification, and ROA computation for a ReLU network with two orders of magnitude more affine regions than other examples in the literature. \end{itemize}

-This paper builds upon an earlier conference version \cite{VincentSchwagerICRA21RPM}, which first introduced the RPM algorithm to convert a ReLU network into a PWA representation.
-This paper improves upon \cite{VincentSchwagerICRA21RPM} by (i) adding a formal proof of correctness for the main RPM algorithm, (ii) extending the RPM framework to compute invariant sets and ROAs, (iii) introducing an accelerated method for computing ROAs for homeomorphic neural networks, and (iv) demonstrating the computation of invariant sets and ROAs in three new examples.